JustJesseJB/woo-stockcartl/README.txt

 Yes!
 As of version 1.1.0, StockCartl is fully compatible with WooCommerce's High-Performance Order Storage (HPOS) feature.
 It works seamlessly whether you have HPOS enabled or disabled.

+= How can I troubleshoot issues with the plugin? =

+StockCartl includes a built-in debugging system.
+Administrators can enable debug logging in the plugin settings, which logs all key operations including waitlist entries, deposit payments, and email notifications.
+Debug logs can be viewed in the StockCartl > Debug Logs admin page.

 == Screenshots ==

 1. Frontend waitlist form on product page